awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

 Unlike resource\-based policies, which are a part of each OpenSearch Service domain, you attach identity\-based policies to users or roles using the AWS Identity and Access Management \(IAM\) service\.
 Just like [resource\-based policies](#ac-types-resource), identity\-based policies specify who can access a service, which actions they can perform, and if applicable, the resources on which they can perform those actions\.

 While they certainly don't have to be, identity\-based policies tend to be more generic\.
 They often govern only the configuration API actions a user can perform\.
-After you have these policies in place, you can use resource\-based policies \(or [fine\-grained access control](fgac.md)\) in OpenSearch Service to offer users access to OpenSearch indices and APIs\.
+After you have these policies in place, you can use resource\-based policies \(or [fine\-grained access control](fgac.md)\) in OpenSearch Service to offer users access to OpenSearch indexes and APIs\.

 **Note**
 Users with the AWS managed `AmazonOpenSearchServiceReadOnlyAccess` policy can't see cluster health status on the console\.
 To allow them to see cluster health status \(and other OpenSearch data\), add the `es:ESHttpGet` action to an access policy and attach it to their accounts or roles\.